ContextLab/davos/paper/paper.md

 Instead, `davos` offers a mechanism for defining a set of required Python packages directly within the code that uses them.
 The first improvement this framework affords is the ability to create reproducible workflows that can be shared and run without the need for extra configuration files, software, and setup in order to do so.
-This can expedite collaboration between reserachers and improve accessibility for less experienced users.
+This can expedite collaboration between researchers and improve accessibility for less experienced users.

 The second advantage to using `davos` is that it helps ensure dependencies *remain* present and stable over time.
 Most requirement specification schemes entail building a development environment in which a particular set of packages and versions are initially installed, but not constrained past that point.
-This can pose unexpected challenges for researchers working on data analyses within such a preconfigured environment, as well as anyone with whom their code and environment may eventually be shared: it's easy to inadvertently alter the development environment after its inital creation.
-For example, deciding to perform additional analyses or extend extend existing ones may require installing additional packges after the environment has been built to specification.
-This can trigger easy-to-miss updates to packages used in earlier analyses that can go unnoticed and potentially affect their behavior. `davos` provides a safeguard against this by continuing to enforce pinned package versions each time a `smuggle` statement is run, ensuring that any accidental changes to the environment are caught and will not affect reproducibility.
+This can pose unexpected challenges for researchers working on data analyses within such a preconfigured environment, as well as anyone with whom their code and environment may eventually be shared: it is easy to inadvertently alter the development environment after its initial creation.
+For example, deciding to perform additional analyses or extend existing ones may require installing additional packages after the environment has been built to specification.
+This can trigger easy-to-miss updates to packages used in earlier analyses that can go unnoticed and potentially affect their behavior. `davos` provides a safeguard against this situation by continuing to enforce pinned package versions each time a `smuggle` statement is run, ensuring that any accidental changes to the environment are caught and will not affect reproducibility.

 # Origin of the Name